 The "idletime" property exposes the amount of time that has elapsed since activity has occurred on the corresponding Dynamic Link.
 Units are in milliseconds.
 This property is read-only.

-The "securitycredential" property contains the storage for the client credential to be transmitted with requests to the remote server.
-This credential is by default inherited from the credential of the client that created the Dynamic Link.
-The property may be opaque, that is it may not return its true value in response to observe or retrieve requests.

 The "linkinstance" property exposes the "ins" value of the associated Dynamic Link

 11.10.4 Dynamic Link Life Cycle